livingstoneonline/livingstoneonline/docs/development_enviroment.md

 **N.B.** You shouldn't need to change any of the guest ports, and if you do, you must also update the relevant ports in the docker-compose.yml file as well.
+ Though you'll likely have to change the host port if it conflicts with another one of your Virtualbox VM's.

 #### virtualbox.yml